enonic/react4xp-build-components/README.md

 React4xp has several steps that are necessary to work smoothly.
 You can use it out-of-the-box bys stringing the helpers and libraries together as-is, or you can fork/modify/override/mess with each of the steps as you want - but they role each of them plays is mandatory and shouldn't be skipped (with one exception: [building your own externals chunk](https://www.npmjs.com/package/react4xp-runtime-externals) is optional).

 Binding these steps together is **a JSON file with a set of constants that sync together each step and what they're is doing**.
-Creating this file is easily done with the [react4xp-buildconstants](https://www.npmjs.com/package/react4xp-buildconstants) helper.
-See the react4xp-buildconstants documentation for [the full structure it creates in the JSON file](https://www.npmjs.com/package/react4xp-buildconstants#output).
+Creating this file is easily done with the [react4xp-buildconstants](https://www.npmjs.com/package/react4xp-buildconstants) helper, see the react4xp-buildconstants documentation for [the full structure it creates in the JSON file](https://www.npmjs.com/package/react4xp-buildconstants#output).
 This defines a React4xp project structure, and if you decide to make your own constants file manually, you'll still need to stick to that structure inside it (at least the upper-case attributes.
 The `recommended` attribute only contains suggestions used only one place.
 Use hardcoded values instead if you want, for example instead of `recommended.buildEntriesAndChunks.ENTRY_SETS` in `webpack.config.js` here.

 The JSON config file can be wherever you want.
 When running this webpack script, use the [Webpack env parameter](https://webpack.js.org/guides/environment-variables/) `REACT4XP_CONFIG_FILE` to tell the script where to find it.
 Full path and name are needed.
 For example, using this package directly after installing: